 We unearthed some of the strangest stories surrounding Rosslyn Chapel for you.
-Read on and see if you can solve the mysteries.
+So, read on and see if you can solve the mysteries.

 Whenever something is hard to explain, there’s always someone who claims that aliens are involved.
 And Rosslyn Chapel is no different.

 But it’s not the only stargate.
 Some say aliens built the Pyramids of Giza, Stonehenge, and many more of history’s masterpieces.
 And the UFO hunters have a point, these are very strange artefacts of the past.

 Everyone who visits Rosslyn Chapel is bewildered by the complexity of the detailed carvings.

 So, it’s no surprise it intrigued a 75-year-old musician and his son, an ex-code breaker.
 The two of them visited the chapel and immediately knew there was something more to the unique geometry.
 They spent 27 years trying to crack the code.

 And eventually, they had a breakthrough.
 They saw angels playing instruments and 213 geometric cube carvings accompanying them in the arches.
 And to their amazement, they found the geometric patterns on the cubes correlated to a Chladni Pitch.
 These are the patterns sand and liquid makes on a flat surface when certain musical tones are played.